xbrlus/ferc-renderer/README.md

 To render forms using the Arelle processor, the XULE plugin and FERC render plugin are used.

-# Deployment and Usage

 ## <a name="deploying"></a>Deploying the FERC eForms renderer plugin for Arelle
 ### Windows/Mac/Linux Application Install
 1. Download the latest version of [Arelle](http://arelle.org/pub/) to your environment and install.
 2. Download the latest release archive of the [FERC Renderer plugin](../../releases)
-3. Extract the archive and copy the ```plugin/xule``` folder and files and ```plugin\FERC``` folder and files to the plugin directory of Arelle in your environment (if prompted, overwrite files in the existing xule subfolder).
+3. Extract the archive and copy the ```plugin/xule``` folder and files and ```plugin/FERC``` folder and files to the plugin directory of Arelle in your environment (if prompted, overwrite files in the existing xule subfolder).
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin.

 ### Source Install
 * Download the latest version of [Arelle](https://github.com/Arelle/Arelle/releases) fro GitHub to your environment and install.